hoangphuocbk/tacker-specs/specs/queen/containerized-VNF-with-Kubernetes-as-VIM.rst

 When apply Kubernetes as VIM, there will be 2 types of VNF, container-based and VM-based VNF.
 For now, Kubernetes can not create service function chainning (SFC) between containerized VNFs, therefore creating VNFFG should rely on OpenStack VIM.
-This proposal make changes and reuse networking-sfc feature to create SFC between VM-based and container-based VNFs, not only CRUD seperate c-VNF.
+This proposal make changes and reuse networking-sfc feature to create SFC between VM-based and container-based VNFs, not only CRUD separate c-VNF.

 4. Containerized VNF definition

-Currently, Tacker use  OASIS Tosca VNF standards to define VNF.
-Kubernetes environment use their template to define objects like pod, deployment, service, etc. Translating from Tosca template to Kubernetes template is needed when Kubernetes is choosed as VIM.
+Currently, Tacker uses  OASIS Tosca VNF standards to define VNF.
+Kubernetes environment uses their template to define objects like pod, deployment, service, etc. Translating from Tosca template to Kubernetes template is needed when Kubernetes is chosen as VIM.
 In OPNFV, there are project Parser [#fourth]_, they intend to provide tosca2kube, but it is not completed for now.

 Alternatives
 ------------
-There are some other options for implementing containerized VNF in Tacker.
+There are some other options of implementing containerized VNF in Tacker.

 1. Magnum